php-build/php-build/README.md

     % ./install.sh

-This installs php-build to default prefix which is `/usr/local`.
+This installs `php-build` to the default prefix `/usr/local`.

 To install php-build to an other location than `/usr/local` set the `PREFIX` environment variable:

     % PREFIX=$HOME/local ./install.sh

 If you don't have permissions to write to the prefix, then you have to run `install.sh` as superuser, either via `su -c` or via `sudo`.

 ## Contributing